alexshpilkin/studies/condit.md

 opportunity to save and restore the frame pointer, to make the "parallel return stack" actually track the real one.

+The data stack depth can be saved on the return stack and restored back manually by `MARK` and `TRIM`, but only if it has become greater in the meantime.

 A final word of warning: my implementations of `THROW ( -* )` and `CATCH ( ... xt -- ... f )` use ANS throw code 1 and pass through any others.
 However, this is to be understood more as a debugging aid than